 What are Employee Retention Tax Credits?

-During the COVID pandemic, most small & mid-sized businesses suffered heavy financial losses and the US Government is urging employers to take advantage of payroll tax credits of up to $26K per employee.
+During the COVID pandemic, most small & mid-sized businesses suffered heavy financial losses, and the US Government is urging employers to take advantage of the ERTC program before it begins to terminate on July 1st, 2023.

-Under the CARES Act of 2020, the Employee Retention Tax Credit program (ERTC) is a refundable payroll tax credit designed to reward business owners for retaining employees throughout the COVID-19 Pandemic.
-If your business suffered a partial or full suspension of operations “or” a significant reduction in revenue and you maintained some or all of your W-2 Employees, you may be eligible for substantial payroll tax credits you deserve and need.
+Under the CARES Act of 2020, the Employee Retention Tax Credit program (ERTC) offers qualifying businesses a partial refund of the payroll taxes paid during any quarter in which they qualify.
+If your business suffered a partial or full suspension of operations “or” a significant reduction in revenue and you maintained some or all of your W-2 Employees, you may be eligible for substantial payroll tax credits you deserve.

-If you believe you qualify, please complete the Employee Tax Credit Questionnaire.
+If you believe your business may qualify, please complete the Employee Tax Credit Questionnaire.

 Disclaimer: The information provided above is for general informational purposes only, and may not reflect the most current legal developments.
 The information does not constitute legal, tax, or employment advice, and no warranties are made on such information.